wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 For example, we'll try to add a new programming language, called "MyAwesomeLanguage", whit the *".aws"* extension:

-As you can notice, the name of this type of plugins should begin with *"language."*, which will be followed by the actual name of the programming language that you want to register, which means that you will have to create a new folder, **"language.myawesomelanguage"**.
+As you can notice, the name of this type of plugins should begin with *"language."*, which will be followed by the actual name of the programming language that you want to register, which means that you will have to create a new folder, **"language.awesome"**.

 As any other plugin, it's  required to have a *package.json* file, having the classic format.
 It's necessary to mention that this type of plugin **consumes** both *"workspace"* and *"projects"* plugins, and their **target** are both *"electron"* and *"browser"*.